AnthonyConklin/vue-touch/README.md

-# This plugin is deprecated and not maintained anymore.

 ## vue-touch

-> Touch events plugin for Vue.js. **This plugin does not support Vue 2.0 yet.**
+> Touch events plugin for Vue.js. **This plugin does not support Vue 2.0.**

 This is a directive wrapper for Hammer.js 2.0.

 ## Install

 > This branch is only compatible with Vue 1.0.
-For the Vue 2.0 compatible rewrite, see the `next` branch

 #### CommonJS